-(twenty years before Will gets back so about 1866)
+1866.
+Twenty years before Will gets back to Mexico.

 Rosa was putting bread in the oven when the dogs started barking.
 Barking dogs was not something she normally bothered with.
 In fact, it was the only reason she tolerated the beasts.
 They had to be fed but they did warn the family when visitors approached, which was a comfort when her husband was away from the farm.
 But this barking was more fierce, more urgent than normal.
 There was something wrong.